pksharma132/preparation/LLD/ecommerce-cart/ecommerce-cart.md

 3. Cart - will have user, discount and multiple CartItem
 4. CartItem - will have the product along with the price of the product at the time of adding to the cart
 5. Discount - can be of different types flat | amount
+6. should be able to support multiple discounts and be able to calculate the final amount after all the discounts